An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Numerical experiments

 \subsection{Minimizing the Wasserstein distance: numerical results}

 As noted above, in our first experiment we choose the reference $\eta$ to be the uniform measure on $[-1,1]$ and let the target be

-The motivation behind this particular choice of $T_k$ and $\nu$ is that we always know that $\TT \in C^{2k} \setminus C^{2k+1}$, hence allowing us to test the sharpness of the polynomial rates in Proposition \ref{prop:application-compact-rates}.
+The motivation behind this particular choice of $T_k$ and $\nu_k$ is that $\TT=T_k \in C^{2k} \setminus C^{2k+1}$ for each $k\in \mathbb{N}$, hence allowing us to test the sharpness of the polynomial rates in Proposition \ref{prop:application-compact-rates}.
 For each order $k$, we seek an approximate map $\widehat{T}^n$ in the span of Legendre polynomials up to maximum degree $n\in \mathbb{N}$; see \eqref{eq:LegTm}.
 We minimize the Wasserstein-$2$ distance to find $\widehat{T}^{n}$ by discretizing the integrals in~\eqref{eq:wass_minim_ls} using $10^4$ Clenshaw-Curtis quadrature points and computing the coefficients of the linear expansion in closed form.

 Figure~\ref{fig:W2_compact_poly} plots the $W_2$ objective in~\eqref{eq:opt_wass_practical} and the $L^2$ error in the map with an increasing polynomial degree~$n$.
 We observe that the convergence rates are faster for higher degrees of regularity $k$, and closely match the theoretical convergence rates derived in Proposition~\ref{prop:application-compact-rates}.
 Furthermore, the $W_2$ and $L^2$ convergence rates closely match for each~$k$.
 For easier comparison, Tables~\ref{tab:conv_errors_k1} and \ref{tab:conv_errors_k3} present the $W_2$ and $L^2$ errors, as well as the predicted value for $k=1,3$, respectively.
 To verify that the resulting map is monotone, and hence is converging to the (unique) monotone transport map, we measure the following probability of the estimated map being monotone